BrunoRosendo/Dag-en-Nacht/README.md

 The winner is the first player to get five of their stones in a row horizontally or vertically, or four stones in row diagonally on white spaces.
 Stones on black spaces cannot win with a diagonal line.

-Optional rules:
-- To mitigate Black's advantage first move advantage, the players may agree to prohibit Black from winning with the easier B-W-B-W-B orthogonal line and force him to win only with the harder W-B-W-B-W orthogonal line

 ## Game Logic
 ### Game state internal representation